mdancho84/mdancho84.github.io/_drafts/the-most-useful-r-package-you-dont-know-yet.md

 ### Want to learn Time Series Forecasting?

-I can't do it in this post, so I'm going to do the next best thing!
+**Ready to get started forecasting in R?** I can't do a full time series forecast analysis in this post, so I'm going to do the next best thing!
 I'll point you to some free resources for time series forecasting inside my R Cheat Sheet.

 Head to [Page 3 of my R Cheat Sheet](https://www.business-science.io/r-cheatsheet).
 Under Forecasting you'll see links to all of the modeltime ecosystem documentation (I've put 100s of hours into so it's understandable and full-featured).

 ![](/assets/cheatsheet_forecasting.jpg)

 <p class="date text-center">Forecasting in R</p>

+Alright, so what IS it?

+# Well it's not...

+* `Sweep` - Sweep is great if you want to "tidy" the `forecast` R package, but Timetk and Modeltime are the new time series and forecasting tools that I use.
+* `Portfoliodown` - A great package of course!
+But, it's for a specific type of people that need to make interview portfolios.
+Not general data science or data analysis.
+* `Anomalize` - Another great choice, but actually `timetk` has most of the time series anomaly detection functionality ported over and anomalize depends on tibbletime, an older system for time series analysis that has been superceded.

+So what could IT be?

+(I can hear it now, _"C'mon Matt, tell us already!!!"_)

+# Here IT is!!

+It's `correlationfunnel`!!!